Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Discussion and Conclusion

 In dynamic debt run models, one crucial assumption is the maturity structure of short-term debt.
 Both \cite{HeXiongRun} and \cite{Cheng} utilize the Poisson random maturity assumption to capture the staggered tenor structure, whereas \cite{LiangLutkebohmertXiao} assume a sequence of deterministic rollover dates generalizing the two-period model of \cite{MorrisShin}.
 In this paper, we consider both discrete and staggered tenor structures.
 Moreover, we show that the two tenor structures converge to each other when the rollover frequency goes to infinity.

-The default mechanism in dynamic debt run models is mainly triggered by creditors' runs as shown in \cite{HeXiongRun}, \cite{MorrisShin}, and \cite{LiangLutkebohmertXiao}.
-This is different from traditional structural credit risk models where the default mechanism is usually triggered by equity holders as they either exogenously set a default barrier or endogenously determine an optimal default barrier\footnote{Structural credit risk models with an exogenous default barrier are also dubbed first-passage-time models as in \cite{BlackCox}, \cite{LongstaffSchwartz}, and \cite{Briys}, among others.
-If the default barrier is determined endogenously by equity holders, the models are also referred as optimal capital structure models, which were initiated by \cite{Leland, Leland2} and \cite{LelandToft}, followed by \cite{Rogers} and \cite{Chen}, among others.}. \cite{Cheng} consider decision problems of both creditors and equity holders in the dynamic debt run setting.
-In this paper, we consider that the equity holders exogenously set the insolvency barrier, while the creditors endogenously determine the debt run barrier and the illiquidity barrier.

-Most of dynamic debt run models are based on the DPP, but up to now the corresponding stochastic optimal control problem for the DPP in dynamic debt run models has not been specified.
-In this paper, we prove that the DPP is in fact derived from a nonstandard optimal stopping time problem with control constraints and we explicitly state the associated optimal control problem.

 Finally, the representative short-term creditor's belief about other creditors' current and future rollover decisions also characterizes a dynamic debt run model.
-In \cite{MorrisShin} and \cite{LiangLutkebohmertXiao} such beliefs are modeled by a uniformly distributed random variable.
-In this paper, we generalize this assumption in that we model such a belief by a general random variable.
-Furthermore, the impact of the creditors' future rollover decisions are included by considering the dynamic programming equation of the representative short-term creditor, which is in the same spirit as \cite{HeXiongRun} and \cite{Cheng}.
+In \cite{MorrisShin} and \cite{LiangLutkebohmertXiao} such a belief is modeled by a uniformly distributed random variable.
+In this paper, we generalize this assumption by modeling such a belief as a general random variable.
+Furthermore, the impact of the creditors' future rollover decisions are included by considering the dynamic programming equation of the representative short-term creditor, which is in the same spirit as \cite{HeXiongRun}.
+Notwithstanding, our model only takes account of other creditors' rollover decisions on a representative creditor, but not vice vera, by assuming her belief exogenously, because in practice such a belief may depend on various factors that are not present in the model such as monetary policy and the states of the economy.
+Hence, in this sense our debt run model is an exogenous model rather than an equilibrium model.
+The corresponding equilibrium model could be more challenging, and is left for the future research.